elastic/examples/Security_Analytics/ssh_analysis/README.md

 - [cef_template.json](https://github.com/elastic/examples/blob/master/Security_Analytics/cef_demo/logstash/pipeline/cef_template.json)

+which will be installed when Logstash is run with the above configuration.

 ### Versions

-Example has been tested in following versions:
+Example has been tested with the following versions:

 - Elasticsearch 5.1
 - Logstash 5.1